Voting can be daunting.

 Isabella County residents can also check out the Reapportionment Plan and commissioner districts here

 How to learn about the candidates and proposals

 On government sites, you might find a list of candidates and ballot proposals, but not much more.
 Rarely do municipal websites tell you about the background or promises of political candidates.
 Ballot proposals are detailed, but it’s difficult to know how the measures impact different groups.

-On the Bay County website, Zanotti says you will find contact information for the candidates.
-Voters can approach individual people running for election.
-She cautions that approach works best in small, local races with few candidates.
+On the Isabella County website, you will find contact information for some of the candidates.
+Voters can reach out to individual people running for election.
+But this approach works best in small, local races with few candidates.

 When it comes to regional races and statewide issues, you’ll need to employ different methods.
 For example, in the statewide governor’s race, several Republicans are vying for the opportunity to advance from the Aug.
 2 Primary to face Gov. Gretchen Whitmer in the Nov.
 8 General Election.
 Talking to each one individually might not be feasible.

 Fortunately, in this age of social media, internet news, and special interest websites, information abounds.
 The challenge is finding unbiased, accurate information.